dolittle-entropy/projections/README.md

 filtered stream representation of the events.
 The events in the event-log and any sub streams are in order, typically partitioned by its event source identifier.

-When using the events to generate state, typically referred to as view cache or read models - the process involves typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations towards a storage mechanism.
+When using the events to generate state; referred to as view cache or read models - the process involves performing [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations towards a storage mechanism.
 Often this storage is a database.

 The imperative approach to this involves every processor that process an event to make decisions on which operation